dwmoore/LFJRD/README.md

 LFJRD is a personal project I began to help myself and other new Rails developers to showcase their work to the tech community and track their efforts to improve their development skills.
+It was built mostly over the course of a week leading up to RailsConf 2015.

 V1 Features
 -----------